mvsde/website/content/blog/eleventy-vue.md

 [Eleventy](https://www.11ty.dev/) supports numerous [template languages](https://www.11ty.dev/docs/languages/) out of the box.
 Unfortunately, a lot of these languages lack a key feature: good tooling aka developer experience (DX).
 Visual Studio Code integration is spotty, and linters or formatters are rare.
 Enter [eleventy-plugin-vue](https://github.com/11ty/eleventy-plugin-vue) – fully static pre-rendered Vue templates for Eleventy.
 And with Vue we can use all sorts of nice tools: Vetur or Volar for VSCode, ESLint, and Prettier.

 ::: note
-A quick warning before we continue: The Vue 3 integration into Eleventy is in _early alpha_.
+A quick warning before we continue: The Vue 3 integration for Eleventy is in _early alpha_.
 It works really well, but some things are a bit rough and need workarounds.
-This article documents and explains these workarounds.
+This blog post documents and explains these workarounds.
 :::

 Head over to the [official plugin documentation](https://github.com/11ty/eleventy-plugin-vue#readme) for installation instructions.
 A few more tricks can also be found on the [Netlify blog](https://www.netlify.com/blog/2020/09/18/eleventy-and-vue-a-match-made-to-power-netlify.com/).
+The following tips are collected in the demo repository [mvsde/eleventy-vue](https://github.com/mvsde/eleventy-vue).

 ## Vue SFC as base template